 \end{figure*}

-\subsection{Quantization Parameter}
+\subsection{Quantization of Parameter values}

-Besides $\varepsilon$ and C, the number of quantization levels for SVM-HMM input is also has some impact on the execution time.
+Besides $\varepsilon$ and C, the number of quantization levels for SVM-HMM input also has some impact on the execution time.
 If the performance features are quantized into more fine-grained levels, the quantization errors can be reduced, but the execution time and memory usage will grow dramatically.
-Also, larger number of intervals doesn't imply more accurate or robust model.
-Because SVM-HMM is originally used in part-of-speech tagging problem, if we use divide the performance features into more intervals, there will be fewer samples in each interval.
-But from a statistical learning point of view, it is desirable to have fewer bins with more samples in each, rather than a large number of bins with very sparse samples in each.
-To illustrate this point, consider a three note segment is played once in the following MIDI velocity: (60, 70, 80), and the same segment is played again in (60.1, 69.9, 80.1).
-If we have a quantization interval width of, say, 0.05, then 60 and 60.1 may be quantized into different bins, and 70 and 69.9 may also be quantized into different bins, so the two phrases will be considered as two different case.
+Also, larger number of intervals doesn't imply a more accurate or robust model.
+Because SVM-HMM is originally used in part-of-speech tagging, if we divide the performance features into more intervals, there will be fewer samples in each interval.
+From a statistical learning point of view, it is desirable to have fewer bins with more samples in each bin, rather than a large number of bins with very sparse samples in each bin.
+To illustrate this point, consider a three-note segment played once in the fMIDI velocity: (60, 70, 80), and the same segment is played again in (60.1, 69.9, 80.1).
+If we have a quantization interval width of, say, 0.05, then 60 and 60.1 may be quantized into different bins, and 70 and 69.9 may also be quantized into different bins, so the two phrases will be considered as two different cases.
 However, if the quantization interval width is 1, both phrases may be quantized into the same label sequence, which is more desirable because the SVM-HMM algorithm can capture the similarity in the two samples.

-Initially, we tried to quantized the values into 1025 uniform width bins, wishing to minimize the quantization error.
-But it take very long (hours, even days) to learn a model, and the output only falls on a very sparse set of values.
+Initially, we quantized the values into 1025 uniform bins, wishing to minimize the quantization error.
+But it takes very long time (hours, even days) to learn a model, and the output only falls on a very sparse set of values.
 So we reduce this number to 128.
 This level of quantization is fine enough to capture the performance nuance.
 Taking a rough estimate, onset deviation feature rarely exceeds $\pm 1$, so the quantization interval width is around $\frac{1-(-1)}{128} = 0.015625$.
 Most duration ratios falls between zero and three, so the interval width is $\frac{3-0}{128} = 0.0234375$.
 MIDI velocity is roughly around 30 to 90, so the interval is about $\frac{90-30}{128} = 0.46875$.
 This level of granularity is good enough for our performance system, and can dramatically reduce the execution time without sacrificing the expressiveness of the models.

 We repeated the $\varepsilon$ selection experiment for quantization level of 1025 and 128.
 The execution time (in CPU second) is shown in Fig. \ref{fig:quant_comp}.
-The time required for 1025 is larger than 128 by orders of magnitudes, but the expressiveness does not improve much.%The expressiveness of the output is even improved (evaluated by subjective listening).
+The time required for 1025 is longer than 128 by orders of magnitudes, but the expressiveness does not improve much.%The expressiveness of the output is even improved (evaluated by subjective listening).

 \begin{figure}[tp]